Mega Man (Archie Comics): Worlds Unite

 Worlds Unite is the second crossover between the Mega Man and Sonic the Hedgehog comics.
-In addition to the casts of the main Mega Man and Sonic books, Worlds Unite also features characters from the Mega Man X and Sonic Boom universes, as well as several other Capcom and Sega franchises such as Street Fighter, Golden Axe, Viewtiful Joe, Panzer Dragoon, Ōkami, Nights into Dreams..., Monster Hunter, Ghosts 'n Goblins, and Skies of Arcadia.
+In addition to the casts of the main Mega Man and Sonic books, Worlds Unite also features characters from the Mega Man X timeline and Sonic Boom universe, as well as several other Capcom and Sega franchises such as Street Fighter, Golden Axe, Viewtiful Joe, Panzer Dragoon, Ōkami, Nights into Dreams..., Monster Hunter, Ghosts 'n Goblins, and Skies of Arcadia.
 The 12-part miniseries takes place across Sonic Universe issues #76-78, Sonic Boom issues #8-10, Sonic the Hedgehog issues #273-275, Mega Man issues #50-52, and two Worlds Unite "Battle Books".

 Issues #53–55

 Returning to the usual storyline of the series, these issues lead up into an indefinite hiatus taken by the series.
 These include a story where Mega Man confronts the idea of no longer being a fighting robot due to Wily's disappearance, while Blues—Mega Man's older brother—transitions from his identity of Break Man to that of Proto Man.
-Both of these stories included buildup to the events of Mega Man 4 and set up for subsequent games, enabled by Wily's association with the X Corporation and his deception of Blues.
+Both of these stories included buildup to the events of Mega Man 4 and set up for subsequent games, enabled by Wily's association with the X Corporation, his deception of Blues and Kalinka's kidnapping.
+However, due to the comic series going on hiatus, the story stops before the Mega Man 4 arc could start.
 The concluding issue features a time travel experiment mishap that results in Dr. Light viewing events depicted in the remaining Mega Man titles not yet adapted (4 through 10, including the handheld spin offs) plus Mega Man X, Mega Man Zero, Mega Man ZX, Mega Man ZX Advent, and Mega Man Legends timelines.